terramate-io/terramate-docs/cli/reference/functions/tm_endswith.md

 # `tm_endswith` Function

-`tm_endswith` takes two values: a string to check and a suffix string.
-The function returns true if the first string ends with that exact suffix.
+The `tm_endswith` function checks if a given string ends with a specified suffix.
+It accepts two arguments: the string to evaluate and the suffix string.
+The function returns true if the string ends with the exact suffix provided.

 ```hcl
 tm_endswith(string, suffix)